-These types are intensively used in gears of grinding equipment, breaker and knives teeth and conveyor belts.
-If the temperature of these materials exceed 250 °C, they will begin to lose their mechanical properties.
+These types are intensively used in gears of grinding equipment, breaker and knife teeth, and conveyor belts.
+If the temperature of these materials exceeds 250 °C, they will begin to lose their mechanical properties.

 - Thickness of plate 8-50 millimeters

 - Brinell Hardness: 560-640

 This type of Hardox steel is mainly used in construction projects where high wear resistance is needed.
 For example, chutes, shredders, and demolition hammers are products in which Hardox 600 is used.

 - Thickness of plate 40-120 millimeters

 Hardox HiTuf is a type of Hardox steel having high wear resistance and toughness.
 Cutting edges and demolition can be made out of HiTuf Hardox steels.

 - Thickness of plate 10

 - Brinell Hardness: 700